This article may contain compensated links. Please read disclaimer for more info.

 Originally built to transport material goods from depot yards to the core of Paris, La Petite Ceinture became, since 1862, also a service for passengers.
 This little train stopped operating in the ’70s when the Parisian metro became popular.

 Today, some sections of La Petite Ceinture are converted into green spaces open to the public.
 It is possible to cross Paris underground in some places, walking on the rails of La Petite Ceinture.

 Known as the world’s most visited museum, the Louvre Museum was a Royal Palace home to the French Kings and Queens for many centuries.

 The Palace of the Louvre has a long history that goes back to medieval times.
 The construction of the Louvre started in the 12th century under the rule of King Philippe Auguste, who wanted to protect Paris better before leaving for the crusades.
 At that time, the Louvre was a small medieval castle, part of the fortress protecting the city.

 Over the centuries, this formerly medieval castle was enlarged and embellished by King Philippe Auguste’s successors, and we still can visit some of those remains in the Louvre underground.

-After a great mise en scène work, today, people visiting the Louvre can see some parts of the medieval Louvre such as the fortress’ foundations, the moat, and some remains of the defensive towers.
-Click here to buy your Louvre skip-the-line tickets – Address: Rue de Rivoli, 75001 Paris.
+After a great mise en scène work, visitors can see some parts of the Medieval Louvre such as the fortress’ foundations, the moat, and remains of the defensive towers – Click here to buy your Louvre skip-the-line tickets – Address: Rue de Rivoli, 75001 Paris.

 4. Explore Roman Lutetia in the Archaeological Crypt of Paris

-The Archaeological Crypt is a fascinating place located just in front of Notre Dame.
+The Archaeological Crypt is a fascinating place located just in front of Notre Dame Cathedral.
 Despite its proximity to one of the most visited monuments in Paris, the Crypt sees few visitors a day!